TtheBC01/P256-Solidity/README.md

 const authMessageHashString = authMessageHash.reduce((t, x) => t + x.toString(16).padStart(2, '0'), ''); // prepend w/ `0x` and send to Solidity
 ```

-Now `authMessageBuffer` contains a byte payload than can be used by `crypto.subtle.verify`.
+Now `authMessageBuffer` contains a byte payload than could be used by `crypto.subtle.verify`.
 The hashing algorithm used for the authentication message
 in the WebAuthn spec is `sha256` (not `keccak256`), so you must compute the `sha256` hash of `authMessageBuffer` in order to use the `verify` method
 provided by `P256.sol`.